Atari Jaguar: Unlicensed peripherals

-An unofficial expansion peripheral for the Atari Jaguar dubbed the "Catbox" was released by the Rockford, Illinois company ICD.
+An unofficial expansion peripheral for the Jaguar dubbed the "Catbox" was released by the Rockford, Illinois company ICD.
 It was originally slated to be released early in the Jaguar's life, in the second quarter of 1994, but was not actually released until mid-1995.
 The ICD CatBox plugs directly into the AV/DSP connectors located in the rear of the Jaguar console and provides three main functions.
 These are audio, video, and communications.
-It features six output formats, three for audio (line level stereo, RGB monitor, headphone jack with volume control) and three for video (composite, S-Video, and RGB analog component video) making the Jaguar compatible with multiple high quality monitor systems and multiple monitors at the same time.
-It is capable of communications methods known as CatNet and RS-232 as well as DSP pass through, allowing the user to connect two or more Jaguars together for multiplayer games either directly or with modems.
+It features six output formats, three for audio (Line level stereo, RGB monitor, headphone jack with volume control) and three for video (composite, S-Video, and RGB analog component video) making the Jaguar compatible with multiple high quality monitor systems and multiple monitors at the same time.
+It is capable of communications methods known as CatNet and RS-232 and DSP pass through, allowing the user to connect two or more Jaguars together for multiplayer games either directly or with modems.
 The ICD CatBox features a polished stainless steel casing and red LEDs in the jaguar's eyes on the logo that indicate communications activity.
 An IBM AT-type null modem cable may be used to connect two Jaguars together.
 The CatBox is also compatible with Atari's Jaglink Interface peripheral.

-An adaptor for the Jaguar that allows for WebTV access was revealed in 1998; one prototype is known to exist.